MicrosoftDocs/Contribute/Contribute/validation-reference/author-missing.md

 ## Suggestion

 `Missing attribute: author.
-Add a valid GitHub ID.`
+Add the current author's GitHub ID.`

 The `author` attribute identifies the author of the article by GitHub ID.

 ## Resolution

-Add the author's GitHub ID to the YML header:
+Add the current author's GitHub ID to the YML header:

 ```yml
 ---